 Low testosterone has been linked to depression, low energy, low libido, and worst of all, low levels of success.
-In fact, studies have shown that there’s a direct correlation between how much testosterone a man has, and how much money he makes.
+In fact, studies have shown that there’s a direct correlation between how much test a man has, and how much money he makes.

 So clearly, you want the highest testosterone levels possible—your entire life depends on it.

 Most people focus on how to boost testosterone levels, which is important, but do you know what’s even MORE important?
 Avoiding things that are KILLING your testosterone!
-Just by cutting these foods out of your diet, you can expect to raise your testosterone levels by at least 20%.
+Just by cutting these foods out of your diet, you can expect to raise your test levels by at least 20%.

 Take a look at those pictures above.
 Those are some recent shots I took at myself at the time, with a shredded six pack.

 Do you think I could build muscle like that with low test production?
 Of course not!
 A healthy test level is critical to build muscle and look good.

 Without high testosterone, you’ll find it damn near impossible to build muscle.
 Your body will look terrible, and your health will suffer.

 In fact, having high test has been linked to dozens of health benefits, from having a higher sex drive, to faster muscle growth, and more.

 Some studies even show that healthy T-levels in men can reduce depression and can also help boost mental clarity.
 Who doesn’t want more of that?